SokolovskiR/yandex-data-science-course/03-gold-recovery-prediction-mining-industry/README.md

 ### 3. ML in business: prediction of gold recovery in mining industry
 **Project description:** The goal of the project is to predict the gold recovery rate during stages of technological processing of gold-bearing ore.
-Predictions will help the business to save costs by selection only profitalbe raw material.<br>
+Predictions will help the business to save costs by selecting only profitalbe raw material.<br>

 **Status:** completed<br>